jbgo/chasqui/README.md

     chasqui -r redis://localhost:6379/0

-The broker is a ruby daemon that listens for events (messages) published to a channel (topic) and forwards those events to all subscribers of that channel.
+The broker is a ruby daemon that listens for events (messages) published to channels (topics) and forwards those events to registered subscribers.
 In order to work, your broker must use the same Redis database as your Sidekiq/Resque workers.
 For a list of available broker options, see `chasqui --help`.

 ### Publish events

     Chasqui.publish 'order.purchased', user, order

-Use `Chasqui.publish` to publish an event to a channel.
-The remaining arguments can be any JSON-serializable data to pass to the subscriber workers' perform methods.
+Publishes an event to the `order.purchased` channel and include information about the user and order that triggered the event.
+Any arguments after the channel name must be JSON-serializable.

 ### Subscribe to events

     Chasqui.subscriptions do
       subscribe 'order.purchased', PurchasedOrderWorker
+      # ...more subscriptions
     end

 The above code tells Chasqui to place events published to the `order.purchased`